What to Expect After an FUE Hair Transplant

 Talk to one of the foremost hair restoration surgeons in the field.

-Schedule a free, confidential consultation today—either in person or online.
+Schedule a confidential consultation today—either in person or online.
 Dr. Daniel A. Danyo would be happy to evaluate your hair loss and make a custom recommendation for restoring your natural hair growth.

 Dr. Daniel A. Danyo is the founder and medical director of North Atlanta Hair Restoration, specializing in treating hair loss in both men and women.
 He is one of only 300 people in the world certified by the American Board of Hair Restoration Surgery.